pagopa/pn-local-emulator/README.md

 ```shell
 docker run -p 3000:3000 pnemulator
 ```
-The [Dockerfile](./Dockerfile) exposes the port `3000` of the container, so you can use the `-p` option to map it to a port of your choice.
+The [Dockerfile](./Dockerfile) exposes port `3000` of the container, so you can use the `-p` option to map it to a port of your choice.

 ### Run using the public container image

-Another option is to run the container image availeble in the container registry.
+Another option is to run the container image available in the container registry.
 First, pull the image:

 ```shell